An Improved Bipartition Cover Bound for the Multispecies Coalescent Model: Results and Discussion

-Theorem \ref{thm:caterpillar_bound} suggests one avenue for improvement is to just get a tighter bound on $\P(E_{i,1}) \geq h(k_i)$ than choosing $h(x) = g_{x,1}(T_{min})$.
-As we discussed above, for small values of $T_{min}$ the bound in Theorem \ref{cor:improved_bipartition_cover_bound_caterpillar} is dominated by the terms $g_{k_i,1}$ for which $k_i$ are quite large.
+Theorem \ref{thm:caterpillar_bound} suggests that one avenue for improvement is to obtain a tighter bound $\P(E_{i,1}) \geq h(k_i)$ than the one obtained by choosing $h(x) = g_{x,1}(T_{\mathrm{min}})$.
+For small values of $T_{\mathrm{min}}$ the bound in Theorem \ref{cor:improved_bipartition_cover_bound_caterpillar} is dominated by the terms $g_{k_i,1}$ for which $k_i$ are quite large.
 These are the bipartitions corresponding to edges $e$ close to the root of the tree which have many descendants.
-In \citet{uricchio2016_bipartition_cover}, to develop the bound \ref{thm:uricchios_bipartition_cover_bound} the authors essentially assume \textit{none} of the descendants coalesce before they reach edge $e$.
-This is a bit pessimistic, especially when $e$ is far from the leaves: in this setting, descendants have a long distance to travel through the tree and potentially coalesce.
+In \citet{uricchio2016_bipartition_cover}, the authors essentially assume \textit{none} of the descendants coalesce before they reach edge $e$.
+This is conservative, especially when $e$ is far from the leaves: in this setting, descendants have a long distance to travel through the tree and potentially coalesce.

 Hence to improve this bound we should try to account for coalescent events that occur below the edge $e$.
-Namely, we ought to somehow replace $g_{k_e,1}(T_{min})$ by $\E g_{X_e, 1}(T_{min})$ where $X_e$ is the (random) number of remaining lineages entering edge $e$.
-Clearly $\P(E_{i,1}) \geq \E g_{X_{e_i}, 1}(T_{min})$ by the same logic Theorem \ref{thm:uricchios_bipartition_cover_bound} employs.
+Namely, we ought to somehow replace $g_{k_e,1}(T_{\mathrm{min}})$ by $\E g_{X_e, 1}(T_{\mathrm{min}})$ where $X_e$ is the (random) number of remaining lineages entering edge $e$.
+Clearly $\P(E_{i,1}) \geq \E g_{X_{e_i}, 1}(T_{\mathrm{min}})$ by the same logic that Theorem \ref{thm:uricchios_bipartition_cover_bound} employs.
 However, $X_e$ will of course depend on the topology of the species tree below the edge $e$.
 Hence if we hope to develop a topology-free bound, we must somehow develop a notion of the worst-case topology in this setting.

 Recall that random variable $X$ is said to \textit{first-order stochastically dominate} $Y$, and denote this by $X \geq_{st} Y$, if $\P(X > t) \geq \P(Y > t)$ for all $t$, or equivalently if $\E u(X) \geq \E u(Y)$ for all nondecreasing functions $u$.
-It is said to \textit{second-order stochastically dominate} if $\E u(X) \geq \E u(Y)$ for all nondecreasing concave functions, and denote this by $X \geq_{sst} Y$.
-First-order stochastic dominance naturally implies second-order, but not conversely.
+The random variable $X$ is said to \textit{second-order stochastically dominate} $Y$ if $\E u(X) \geq \E u(Y)$ for all nondecreasing concave functions, and we denote this by $X \geq_{sst} Y$.
+First-order stochastic dominance naturally implies second-order.

-Since $x \mapsto g_{x,1}(T)$ is decreasing by Corollary \ref{corr:g_i1_is_decreasing}, and convex by Lemma \ref{lem:g_i1_is_convex}, we can lower bound $\E g_{X_e, 1}(T_{min})$ by $\E g_{U_e, 1}(T_{min})$ where $U_e \geq_{sst} X_e$ is any second-order stochastic upper bound for the number of lineages entering $e$.
-This observation is so important we list it as a Lemma.
-It is an immediate consequence of these observations and our caterpillar bound Theorem \ref{thm:caterpillar_bound}: